December 26, 2021

 A good meta description prioritizes the user experience and has the following three characteristics:

-1. Answer these 2 questions, "What is the page about?" and "Why is the page the best choice for my search?
+1. Answer Key Questions: "What is the page about?" and "Why is the page the best choice for my search?

-3. Explains the benefits of visiting the page.
+3. Explain Benefits: Highlight the benefits of visiting the page.

 To write a good meta description and ensure a higher CTR, stick to these things: Put the most important information first